shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 **Option 2 (Cloud-Agnostic):**

-- **Pro:** Familiar operational model — the same team that manages E360 on AWS today can manage it on AKS with transferable skills.
+- **Pro:** Familiar operational model — the same team that manages E360 on other platform today can manage it on AKS with transferable skills.
 Existing monitoring, logging, and CI/CD practices can be adapted rather than replaced.
 Using IaC to automate deployment for net-new customers provides a scalable operational model.
 - **Con:** Running Kubernetes at production scale is resource-intensive: cluster maintenance, node upgrades, security patching, container image management, and incident response all fall on Contoso's team.
 As the customer base grows, operational overhead scales with it — Contoso effectively becomes a managed infrastructure provider alongside being a software vendor.

 > **Trade-off:** Option 1 trades operational simplicity for a learning curve; Option 2 trades operational autonomy for ongoing labour intensity that grows with the customer base. **Recommendation: Option 1 is clearly superior for operational sustainability.
 Microsoft manages patching, scaling, backups, and security updates for the entire Fabric platform — Contoso's team focuses on building E360 features, not operating infrastructure.
 The learning curve is a one-time investment; Kubernetes operational overhead is permanent and compounds.
 With Microsoft's empanelled partners available for Azure environment setup, the transition risk is manageable.**